GabeScott/standard-works-vault/General Conference/1988 October - Goal beyond Victory.md

 Today, in lands far away and right here in Salt Lake City, there are those who suffer hunger, who know want and are acquainted with poverty.
 Ours is the opportunity and the sacred privilege to relieve this hunger, to meet this want, to eliminate this poverty.

-The Lord provided the way when He declared, “And the storehouse shall be kept by the consecrations of the church; and widows and orphans shall be provided for, as also the poor.”
-(D&C 83:6.)
-Then the reminder, “But it must needs be done in mine own way.”
-(D&C 104:16.)
+The Lord provided the way when He declared, “And the storehouse shall be kept by the consecrations of the church; and widows and orphans shall be provided for, as also the poor.” ([[D&C 83.6|D&C 83:6]].)
+Then the reminder, “But it must needs be done in mine own way.” ([[D&C 104.16|D&C 104:16]].)

 In the vicinity where I once lived and served, we operated a poultry project.
 Most of the time it was an efficiently operated project, supplying to the storehouse thousands of dozens of fresh eggs and hundreds of pounds of dressed poultry.
 On a few occasions, however, the experience of being volunteer city farmers provided not only blisters on the hands, but also frustration of heart and mind.